Zaapi/Zaapi-Backend-Interview/README.md

 6. Prepare for the interview and have your camera on ;).

 #### Note
-- Do not try to clean the code, thats not the issue.
+- Don't waste time cleaning the code, thats not the issue.